N0RdmannFraN0Rge/IS-213/README.md

 ## Contributing

 Want to contribute to the project?
-Please read the [CONTRIBUTING](https://github.com/N0RdmannFraN0Rge/IS-213/wiki/Contributing-Guide) file for details on our code of conduct.
+Please read the [CONTRIBUTING](https://github.com/N0RdmannFraN0Rge/IS-213/wiki/Contributing-Guide) for details on our code of conduct.

 ## License